Protest for women’s suffrage, 1917

 Moskva Rekonstruiruetsya, Moscow: IZOSTAT, 1938 [cover and inside pages]

-The Archivo Lafuente collection ‘Soviet photography, photomontage and photobooks’ is formed of over 800 photographs and related material: negatives, postcards and cameras.
+The Archivo Lafuente collection ‘Soviet photography, photomontage and photobooks’ is made up of over 800 photographs and related material: negatives, postcards and cameras.
 The images (dating from between 1917 and 1972) are fundamental to understanding Russian history in the first half of the twentieth century: the Revolution, avant-garde artistic experimentation, Stalinist industrialisation policies and agricultural collectivisation, the First World War and its repercussions, everyday life in the Soviet Union and the image that the regime wanted to convey are just some of the themes depicted.

 A significant proportion of the photographs are signed, having been captioned by their creators with detailed textual information on the places in which they were taken, the people photographed or the circumstances that are documented.